Critical Ising model on random triangulations of the disk: enumeration and local limits: Solution of Tutte's equation

 It turns out one can obtain a closed functional equation for $Z_0(u)$ by coefficient extraction.
 More precisely, by extracting the coefficients of $v^0$ and $v^1$ in \eqref{eq:Tutte1} and \eqref{eq:Tutte2}, seen as formal power series in $v$, we get four algebraic equations between $Z_i(u)$ ($i=0,1,2,3$) and $u$, with coefficients in $\complex[\nu][[t]]$:

 where we write $\Delta Z_i = \Delta_u Z_i(u)$ and $z_i=z_{i,0}=z_{0,i}$ for short.
 Notice that only \eqref{eq:Z3} contains the unknown $Z_3$, so it can be discarded without loss.
-On the other hand, the three remaining equations are linear in $(Z_1,Z_2)$.
-Thus we can easily eliminate these two unknowns to obtain a polynomial equation on $Z_0(u)$ of the form: (See \cite{CAS1} for details of the elimination)
+On the other hand, the equations \eqref{eq:Z0} and \eqref{eq:Z1} are linear in $(Z_1,Z_2)$.
+So we can easily solve them and plug the results into \eqref{eq:Z2} to obtain a polynomial equation on $Z_0(u)$ of the form: (see \cite{CAS1} for details of the computation)

 This is not yet a closed functional equation for $Z_0(u)$ because it involves the series $z_{1,1}$ which is \emph{a priori} not related to $Z_0(u)$.
 (It comes from the term $\Delta^2_u Z_1(u) = \frac{Z_1(u) - z_1 - u z_{1,1} }{u^2}$ in \eqref{eq:Z1}.)
 To relate them, we can view the above equation as a formal power series in $u$, and extract its coefficients.
 The first two non-zero coefficients yield two equations relating $z_{1,1}$ to $z_i$ ($i=1,2,3$) and which are linear in $(z_{1,1},z_2)$.
 Solving them gives